jean553/libraries-loading/README.md

 ### Link the program with the library

-Instead of static libraries, there is no copy of code from the library to the executable when linking a shared library.
+Unlike static libraries, there is no copy of code from the library to the executable when linking a shared library.
 The only thing that happens is a check that all the functions of the executable exists into the given shared library, and that the shared library itself exists.

 The executable knows now that the shared library has to be loaded before loading the executable itself (at runtime).
-This data is stored into the executable (ELF format).
+This data is stored into the executable (ELF format for Executable and Linkable Format).

 ```sh
 gcc -Ishared_library executable/main.c -o output -L. -lshared_library